folio-org/okapi/doc/guide.md

 storage instead, add `-Dstorage=postgres` to the [command line](#java--d-options).)

-When Okapi starts up for the first time, it checks if we have a ModuleDescriptor for the internal module that implements all the endpoints we use in this example, If not, it will create it for us, so that we can use Okapi itself.
+When Okapi starts up for the first time, it checks if we have a ModuleDescriptor for the internal module that implements all the endpoints we use in this example.
+If not, it will create it for us, so that we can use Okapi itself.
 We can ask Okapi to list the known modules: